 Discrimination vs. Harassment

-Workplace discrimination occurs when an individual is adversely discriminated against due to any number of factors.
-In addition to the reasons listed above, employees and job applicants can also be discriminated against because of disabilities, genetic information, pregnancy, or because of their relationship to another person.
+Workplace discrimination occurs when an individual is discriminated against due to any number of factors.
+In addition to the reasons listed above, employees and job applicants can also be discriminated against because of their relationship to another person.
+For example, an employer is legally prohibited from refusing to hire a job candidate because their spouse is disabled and they fear that the candidate’s caregiving responsibilities may interfere with their work.
+This would be discrimination under the ADA, even though the candidate is not the disabled party.

 Review this list of the different types of employment discrimination, examples of workplace discrimination, and tips for handling workplace discrimination issues.